 |2,4-D Amine||No||May-Oct (Early Season preferable)||Yes in certain formulations||Up to 1 month|

 If we use any chemicals near a water course, pond, stream or river then the Environment agency must be contacted in advance.
 This would be outlined in any Management plans that we propose and would be taken care of by us.Glyphosate is a contact translocating weed killer.
 It works on the chlorophyll in the leaf.
 This means once it is dry it will not affect children or animals.

-2,4-D Amine is a contact weed killer that effects the growth of the cells in the leaves and affects broad leaved weeds.
+2,4-D Amine is a contact weed killer that affects the growth of the cells in the leaves and affects broad leaved weeds.